 Miscellaneous Provisions

 Authorization to Contract.
-Each party represents and warrants that it has full power and authority to enter into this Agreement and perform its obligations under this Agreement and has taken all required acts or actions necessary to authorize the same.
+Each party represents and warrants that it has authorization to enter into this Agreement and therefore bind its agency in performance of its respective obligations.

 Further Assurances.
-The parties shall execute and deliver such further documents, agreements, instruments, and notices and shall take such other actions as may be necessary or appropriate to effectuate the intent and purpose of this Agreement.
+The parties shall execute and deliver such documents, agreements, instruments, and notices and shall take other such actions as may be necessary or appropriate to effectuate the intent and purpose of this Agreement.

 Assignment: Binding Effect.
-This Agreement shall not be assigned without the written approval of the governing boards of the Parties.
+This Agreement shall not be assigned without the written prior approval of the governing boards of the Parties.

 Waiver.
 The failure of any party at any time or times to require performance of any provision hereof shall in no manner affect the right at a later time to enforce the same.
 No waiver by any party of any condition, or of any breach of any term, covenant, representation, or warranty contained herein, in any one or more instances, shall be deemed to be or construed as a further or continuing waiver of any such condition or breach or waiver of any other condition or of any breach of any other term, covenant, representation or warranty.

 Entire Agreement: Modification.
 This Agreement contains the entire agreement of the parties with respect to the matters addressed herein.
-This Agreement may not be amended except by written consent of both parties, nor may any of the terms, covenants, representations, warranties or conditions hereof be waived, except by a written instrument executed by the party against which such amendment is to be charged.
+This Agreement may not be amended without written consent of both parties.

 Governing Law.
-This Agreement shall be governed by and construed and enforced in accordance with the laws of the State of Utah.
+This Agreement shall be governed by ,construed, and enforced in accordance with the laws of the State of Utah.

 Headings.
 The headings which appear at the commencement of each section are descriptive only and for convenience in reference to this Agreement.
 Should there be any conflict between any heading and the section itself, the section itself and not the heading shall control as to construction.